pc2/SLASH/README.md

 ## Notes
+The program type can be either FLASH or JTAG.
+We recommend using JTAG.
+Example 04 shows segmented configuration build, which is a dynamic PL reconfiguration example.
+For that, the flag doesn't have any attribute.

 This software depends on the PCIe hotplug driver (https://gitenterprise.xilinx.com/aulmamei/pcie-hotplug-drv) being installed prior to the running of the software.